tokio-rs/tokio-rfcs/rfc.md

 drastically simpler API surface area to make introductory examples easier to read and libraries using `tokio-core` easier to write.

-Finally one of the main points of confusion around the Tokio project has been around the many layers that are available to you.
-Each crate under the Tokio umbrella provides a slightly different entry point and is intended for different audiences, but it's often difficult to understand what audience you're supposed to be in!
-This in turn has led us to the conclusion that we'd like to rename the `tokio-core` crate under the new name `tokio`.
-This crate, `tokio`, will be the heart soul of the Tokio project, deferring frameworks like the functionality `tokio-proto` and `tokio-service` provide to different libraries and projects.

 It is our intention that after this reorganization happens the introduction to the Tokio project is a much more direct and smoother path than it is today.
-There will be fewer crates to consider (just `tokio`) which have a much smaller API to work with (detailed below) and should allow us to tackle the heart of async programming, futures, much more quickly in the documentation.
+There will be fewer crates to consider (mostly just `tokio-core`) which have a much smaller API to work with (detailed below) and should allow us to tackle the heart of async programming, futures, much more quickly in the documentation.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The Tokio project, intended to be the foundation of the asynchronous I/O ecosystem in Rust, is defined by its main crate, `tokio`.
-The `tokio` crate will provide an implementation of an event loop, powered by the cross-platform `mio` library.
-The main feature of `tokio` is to enable using I/O objects to implement futures, such as TCP connections, UDP sockets, etc.
+The Tokio project, intended to be the foundation of the asynchronous I/O ecosystem in Rust, is defined by its main crate, `tokio-core`.
+The `tokio-core` crate will provide an implementation of an event loop, powered by the cross-platform `mio` library.
+The main feature of `tokio-core` is to enable using I/O objects to implement futures, such as TCP connections, UDP sockets, etc.

-The `tokio` crate by default has a global event loop that all I/O will be processed on.
-The global event loop enables std-like servers to be created, for example this would be an echo server written with `tokio`:
+The `tokio-core` crate by default has a global event loop that all I/O will be processed on.
+The global event loop enables std-like servers to be created, for example this would be an echo server written with `tokio-core`:

 ```rust
 extern crate futures;